cs2-datalab/cs2_datalab_blog/content/authors/admin/_index.md

 PhD by the Complutense University of Madrid.
 Currently I am working as Ramón y Cajal Research Fellow in the Department of Biomedicine, Biotechnology and Public Health at the University of Cadiz.
 I have experience teaching courses related with statistics, quantitative methods, multivariate analysis, data analysis and sociology.
 My main research interests are related with quantitative research methods, social/health systems, social determinants of health, and sociology.
 Research interest:

++ Computational Social Science
++ Social/Health Data Science
-+ Quantitative Social Research
++ Quantitative Methods
-+ Communication and Media
++ Communication and New Media
-+ Applied Mathematics
-+ Public Health
++ Public Health & Epidemiology
-+ Social Policy
++ Social Science Research
-+ Statistics
-+ Epidemiology